Articaine HCl

 Primary Application:

 Dental Procedures: Articaine HCl is widely used for inducing local, infiltrative, or conductive anesthesia in various dental procedures, ranging from simple fillings and extractions to more complex oral surgeries.
-It's often combined with a vasoconstrictor like epinephrine to prolong its effect and reduce bleeding at the injection site.
+Its often combined with a vasoconstrictor like epinephrine to prolong its effect and reduce bleeding at the injection site.

 Key Features and Benefits in Dentistry: